FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system.md

 {: .note }
 FIRST game-specific updates may slightly change the look or operation of Audience Display.

-- Use the FIRST Audience Display shortcut located on the Windows desktop
+- Use the FIRST Audience Display shortcut located on the Windows desktop or search "Primary Display" in the Start menu.
-- Ctrl-Shift-F12 accesses the Audience Display dialog box to set options.
+- Ctrl-Shift-C accesses the Audience Display dialog box to set options.
 Options should be set as follows:
     - Chroma Background Fuchsia
     - 720p or 1080p
     - Center On Screen
     - Real-Time Score Type: "\[Default\] Full Width"
     - Real-Time Score Vertical: "\[Flipped\] Top of Screen"
     - Real-Time Score Horizontal: *Whatever matches your camera's perspective*
-    - Award Display Type: "\[Alternate\] Live Stream Bug"
+    - Award Display Type: "\[Default\] Live Stream Bug"
     - Click Save Changes or Cancel to exit the dialog box

 ### 3. Launch vMix